caojiguo/FDA.review2025/Function-on-Scalar Regression/README.md

 # Neural Networks for Function-on-Scalar Regression

-This directory contains the dataset and R code for implementing the neural netowrk-based function-on-scalar regression models (NNBB, NNSS, NNBR & NNSR) proposed in the manuscript "[Neural Networks for Scalar Input and Functional Output](https://link.springer.com/article/10.1007/s11222-023-10287-3)".
+This directory contains the dataset and R implementation for the neural netowrk-based function-on-scalar (FoS) regression models, including NNBB, NNSS, NNBR & NNSR, introduced in the manuscript "[Neural Networks for Scalar Input and Functional Output](https://link.springer.com/article/10.1007/s11222-023-10287-3)".

 ### Files